Pan Seared Scallops

 I used a cast-iron skillet to sear the scallops, and I had no problem with the butter burning.
 The sauce became nicely brown, and the timing worked out perfectly.

-If you follow the instructions in this recipe, you’ll get perfectly cooked scallops with a nice, crisp crust.
+If you follow the instructions in this recipe, you’ll get perfectly-cooked scallops with a nice, crisp crust.
 Butter-basting is a technique used by restaurants that evenly sears the scallop while imparting flavor.
 The technique isn’t a new one, but it works well, and adding the butter in the second half of cooking prevents the butter from burning.

-Be sure to follow the advice in the recipe and use only “dry” scallops.
-Also make sure they are completely dry before searing them.
-Also make sure your pan and your oil are very hot.
+Also, make sure your pan and your oil are very hot.
 I agree that the oil shouldn’t be smoking hot, but rather good and hot, which is indicated by the oil shimmering in the pan.

 I didn’t want to take a chance with a nonstick pan, so I used a cast-iron pan.
 I knew this would give the best possible crust while allowing the center to cook to the perfect degree of doneness.
 I turned down the heat when I added the butter to ensure that the butter would brown rather than burn.
 I made the variation with the lemon browned butter, which is a classic combination with the scallops.

-My butter got very, very brown.
-Next time I’d probably take the pan off the heat after flipping the scallops, and just baste them and finish the cooking off the heat.
 I transferred them to a plate and squeezed some lemon over them.
 The scallops were nice and brown on the outside and tender and juicy on the inside.

 These were fabulous—nicely browned and perfectly done.
 I followed the instructions as written using an All-Clad nonstick skillet, but only turning the heat to medium because my stove and skillet both get really hot.